-Spring 2021
+Spring 2022

-Meeting Day/Time: Tuesdays 8:30am-10:25am and Thursdays 8:30am-9:20am Location: Online, Synchronous.
+Meeting Day/Time: Tuesdays 5:10pm-8:10pm

+Location: CBD 0220.
 Attendance is required and part of your grade.
+If you are feeling sick or have been a close contact to someone who is sick/contagious, you can choose to attend any given lecture synchronously on Zoom (hyflex) to participate in the in-class activities.
+The link is provided on the Canvas syllabus page.

+Mobile computing requirement: You must bring a laptop or pad/tablet with wifi capabilities to each lecture, ideally with at least a 1-hour charge.
-Primary General Education Designation: Social & Behavioral Sciences

-Secondary General Education Designation: International (N)

-Writing Designation: No writing designation

-A minimum grade of C is required for general education credit
+Primary General Education Designation: Social & Behavioral Sciences Secondary General Education Designation: International (N) Writing Designation: No writing designation A minimum grade of C is required for general education credit